68-63 victory ends Mean Green's five game losing streak

 UP NEXT: The Mean Green will play Marshall (13-9, 7-2 C-USA) at 5 p.m. in Huntington on Feb.
 7.

 Featured Image: Mean Green head coach Jalie Mitchell thanks the fans after a 68-63 victory against the Charlotte 49’ers at the Super Pit on Saturday, Feb.
 2, 2019.
-The Mean Green are now 11-10 and erase their five-game losing streak.
+The Mean Green are now 11-10.

 There are no comments at the moment, do you want to add one?Write a comment